swedish christmas traditions

 Tomte is the Swedish version of Santa.
 He is basically a gnome, like what you’d think of a garden gnome – long beard, big nose, oversized hat.

-Gnomes have become so popular in North America in the last few years, but I’ve known them to be a part of Christmas my whole life, known as “the Swedish Santa.”
+Gnomes have become so popular in North America in the last few years, because they’re cute.
+But I’ve known them to be a part of Christmas my whole life, known as “the Swedish Santa.”

 Traditionally in Sweden, the Tomten lives on the farm and looks after the farm animals when the family is sleeping.
-He makes himself scarce, and no one sees him but knows he’s there.
+He makes himself scarce, and no one sees him – but they know he’s there.

-The kids leave porridge (tomtegrött) out for him, and he is said to leave presents under the tree at Christmas.
+The kids leave porridge (tomtegrött, which means Santa porridge) out for him, and he is said to leave presents under the tree at Christmas.

 Our house is always decorated with little tomtens.
 My mormor used to read me a story called Christmas on Tomten’s Farm.